Levermann Strategy

 0none applies

-12. Price today vs price 1 year ago
+12. Price today vs price one year ago

 Underperformance as an indicator.
-The Levermann strategy calculates how the share has performed over the last 3 months in relation to the benchmark index.
-However, this criterion is only used for large cap companies (USD 10 billion to USD 200 billion).
+The Levermann Strategy calculates how the stock has performed relative to the benchmark index in the past 3 months.
+However, this criterion is only applied to large-cap companies (10 billion USD to 200 billion USD).

 Growth must not be missing.
-Growth rates are very crucial when valuing a company, as future profits generate more cash flow.
-So, with the Levermann strategy, you look at the projected EPS for the next fiscal year (N) and compare it to the projected EPS for the current year (A).
+The growth rates are very important when evaluating a company, as future earnings will generate more cash flow.
+Therefore, in the Levermann strategy, we look at the projected EPS for the next fiscal year (N) and compare it to the projected EPS for the current year (A).

 PointsEPS N - EPS A